scrapy/scrapy/docs/faq.rst

 What does the response status code 999 means?
 ---------------------------------------------

-999 is a custom reponse status code used by Yahoo sites to throttle requests.
+999 is a custom response status code used by Yahoo sites to throttle requests.
 Try slowing down the crawling speed by using a download delay of ``2`` (or higher) in your spider::